-Red has a range of symbolic meanings, including life, health, vigor, war, courage, anger, love and religious fervor.
-The common thread is that all these require passion, and the "life force" that drives passion blood is red.
+Red has a range of symbolic meanings through many different cultures, including life, health, vigor, war, courage, anger, love and religious fervor.
+The common thread is that all these require passion.

 Colors were so powerful in traditional cultures that red objects were believed to convey health through their color alone.
 For example, most red stones such as garnets and rubies were believed to have health-giving and disease-preventing properties.
 In Rome, children wore red coral as a talisman to protect them from diseases, and in China, for similar reasons, children always wore a piece of red clothing.

-Many ancient cultures believed that black was "the color of mystery and of the mysterious ways and wisdom of God," the historian Ellen Conroy wrote in her book "The Symbolism of Colors" (1921).
-This was because night, as well as darkness the absence of light transcended human perception in the same way that the wisdom of God was thought to be beyond comprehension.
+Many ancient cultures believed that black was "the color of mystery and of the mysterious ways and wisdom of God," historian Ellen Conroy wrote in her book "The Symbolism of Colors" (1921).
+This was because night, the absence of light, transcended human perception in the same way that the wisdom of God was thought to be beyond comprehension.

 Of all mysteries, death may have been the biggest.
 Ancient people were completely "in the dark" about what would happen to them after death, and so it was (and is) represented by the color black in many cultures.
 There was the added coincidence of death sharing similarities with sleep, which happens in the darkness of night and when closed eyelids block out all light.
-[Why Do We Die? ]
+Throughout history the color black has also been attached to fearful and mysterious things, such as black magic, black holes, the black plague and so on.

 Purple symbolizes royalty, nobility and imperialism.
-In many European societies, the symbolism was even established by law: From ancient Rome to Elizabethan England, "sumptuary laws" forbade anyone except close members of the royal family to wear the color.
+In many European societies, the symbolism was even established by law: From ancient Rome to Elizabethan England, "sumptuary laws" forbade anyone except close members of the royal family to wear the color, according to Harvard Law School.

 Purple's elite status stems from the rarity and cost of the dye originally used to produce it.
-Fabric traders obtained "Tyrian purple," as the dye was called, from a small mollusk that was found only in a region of the Mediterranean Sea near Tyre, a Phoenician trading city located in modern-day Lebanon.
+Fabric traders obtained "Tyrian purple," as the dye was called, from a small mollusk that was found only in a region of the Mediterranean Sea near Tyre, a Phoenician trading city located in modern-day Lebanon, according to the journal Molecules.
 More than 9,000 mollusks were needed to create just one gram of Tyrian purple, and because only wealthy rulers could afford to buy and wear fabrics dyed with the color, it became associated with the imperial classes of Rome, Egypt and Persia.

 Another consequence of this is that purple also came to represent spirituality and holiness, because the ancient emperors, kings and queens that wore the color were often considered to be gods or descendants of the gods.

 According to Conroy, the primary association of the color blue for most of recorded history was with truth a meaning that leaves a remnant in our language in the phrase "true blue."
-This was because blue is the color of a calm and clear sky, and it is calm reflection that leads to truth.
-[Why Is the Sky Blue? ]
+This was because blue is the color of a calm and clear sky, and it is in calm reflection that leads to truth.

 Today, though, blue mainly conveys sadness and despair.
 When you've "got the blues," you're down in the dumps.
-The connotation may relate to tears and rain (with its depressive effects), as water was typically represented in people's minds as blue.
-In Greek mythology, Zeus made it rain when he was sad.
+The connotation may relate to tears and rain , as water was typically represented in people's minds as blue.

 For obvious reasons, the color green represents nature and the environment; more abstractly, it symbolizes wisdom.
 The latter association has ancient roots.